 In Stage 2: Your heart rate slows and your body temperature drops and you drift off into light sleep.
 You can awake but with some effort.

-In Stages 3: Is the stage many of us struggle to enter into and is the one needed for high-quality sleep.
-During stage 3 you are in deep sleep and it would be hard to wake you up and if awoken you would feel disoriented for a few minutes.
-During stage 3 of non- REM sleep is when you get restored.
-This is when the body repairs is able to repair and your mind is able to reset itself.
+In Stages 3-4: These are the stages many of us struggle to enter into and the ones needed for high-quality sleep.
+During stage 3-4 you are in deep sleep and it would be hard to wake you up and if awoken you would feel disoriented for a few minutes.
+During stages 3-4 of non- REM sleep is when you get restored.
+This is when the body is able to repair and your mind is able to reset itself.

 The majority of your sleeping hours must be in the deeper sleep stages if you want to feel refreshed when you awake in the morning.